highspell-botting/highspell-botting.github.io/docs/resources/protocol/socketmanager.md

 # SocketManager Analysis

 ## Overview
 The `SocketManager` class in the HighSpell client manages WebSocket communication, processing incoming `GameActionsEnum` packets through a `_gameStateUpdate` method that delegates to a `_handler`.
 This setup allows for interception of these functions to implement custom logic for handling game state information.
-This analysis explores how to intercept these packets to monitor player state or trigger events, aligning with the HighSpell Botting project’s goal of transparent, educational documentation.
+This analysis explores how to intercept these packets to monitor player state or trigger events, aligning with the HighSpell Botting project's goal of transparent, educational documentation.

+## Usefulness for Botting
+The `SocketManager` class is essential for bot development as it serves as the primary gateway for all game state information and network communication.
+By intercepting the `_gameStateUpdate` method and its associated `_handler`, bots can monitor real-time game events such as player state changes, combat actions, inventory updates, and chat messages.
+This enables sophisticated automation that responds to game conditions rather than relying solely on polling.
+The class's integration with `GameActionsEnum` provides a structured way to filter and process specific packet types, allowing bots to detect when players start banking, begin skilling, receive private messages, or enter combat.
+Additionally, the separate chat WebSocket endpoint offers opportunities for notification systems and automated responses to social interactions.
+The ability to intercept and potentially modify packet handling makes `SocketManager` a critical component for creating responsive, event-driven automation systems.

 ## Important Notes
 - **Changeability**: The `_gameStateUpdate` and `_handler` methods, along with their integration with `GameActionsEnum`, may change in major client updates due to code refactoring or new features.
 Verify their implementation in the client code or WebSocket traffic after updates.